Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Experiments and results

 \subsubsection{XUAMP benchmark}

-Datasets used in the previous section are popular in AMP research, but are relatively small.
-The authors of \cite{Xu_AMP} created a unified AMP benchmarking dataset to combat this problem.
-Their dataset, also known as XUAMP, is based on 9 commonly used smaller ones (e.g. CAMP and DRAMP), merged and deduplicated using homology-based CD-HIT clustering \cite{CDHIT}.
-This prevents data leakage by avoiding the presence of too similar structures in train and test sets, ensuring a realistic evaluation.
-The authors benchmarked traditional feature engineering methods, combined with different classifiers (e.g. Random Forest, SVM, kNN).
+Datasets used in the previous section are widely adopted in AMP research, but are relatively small.
+To address this limitation, a unified AMP benchmarking dataset known as XUAMP was proposed \cite{Xu_AMP}.
+It is constructed from nine commonly used datasets, such as CAMP and DRAMP, which are merged and deduplicated using homology-based CD-HIT clustering \cite{CDHIT}.
+This prevents data leakage by ensuring that highly similar sequences do not appear in both training and test sets, ensuring a realistic evaluation.
+The authors benchmarked traditional feature engineering approaches combined with various classifiers, including Random Forest, SVM, and k nearest neighbors (kNN).

-We exactly replicated the original setup and splits of XUAMP, presenting the results in Table \ref{table_results_xu_amp}.
-Fingerprints achieve SOTA performance, indicating that they perform well at different data sizes.
-The best previous method, AMPfun \cite{AMPfun}, is a relatively complex pipeline, using binary profiling of amino acid positions, amino acid composition characteristics, and physicochemical descriptors, combined with feature selection.
-Such approaches can be relatively fragile, as demonstrated by the superior performance of much more straightforward ECFP in both AUROC and MCC metrics.
+We exactly replicate the original XUAMP setup and data splits, and report the results in Table \ref{table_results_xu_amp}.
+Fingerprint-based models again achieve SOTA performance, demonstrating robustness across different dataset sizes.
+The strongest prior method, AMPfun \cite{AMPfun}, relies on a relatively complex pipeline that combines binary amino acid position profiles, sequence composition features, physicochemical descriptors, and feature selection.
+Such pipelines can be fragile, as evidenced by the superior performance of the much simpler ECFP fingerprint in both AUROC and MCC.